porter-ml/zksync-airbender/README.md

 ## Acknowledgements

-Details on third-party notices can be found in [NOTICE.md](./NOTICE.md).
+Details on third-party notices can be found in [NOTICE.md](./NOTICE.md), in `ACKNOWLEDGEMENTS.md` files within the crates, and in comments throughout the code.

 ## Official Links